bhas/HYF-exercises/javascript1/week1/lesson.md

 const clsTm = '23:00';
 Console.log('Welcome to' r);
 Console.log(desc);
-console.log('Opening hours:', '10', -, '23');
 ```
 3. They send us this additional information about them below.
 Lets try to extract the key informations into some variables too:
-   > At Bella Napoli you can eat great italian food.
-We have vegan options but unfortunately you're not allowed to bring dogs or smoke.
+   > At Bella Napoli we have vegan options but unfortunately you're not allowed to smoke or bring dogs.
 Contact us on +45 12 34 56 78 or write us an email at bella-napoli@hyf.com
 4. Now we need a menu.
-Store some variables to capture the below options and their prices:
+Store some variables to capture the below options and their prices.
+(Hint: each pizza should have 2 variables):
    * `Margherita Pizza` 90 DKK
    * `Pesto Pizza` 120 DKK
    * `Pepperoni Pizza` 120 DKK